Updated February 25, 2020

 Faced with two murder victims discovered the day before and after Christmas – both prominent women within their professions – a police detective turns to Inger for her expertise.
 The victims have not been sexually assaulted or robbed.
 What might have motivated the killings?
 What, if anything, connects the cases?

 Without revealing spoilers, we can say that an American religious sect plays a role in this mystery.
 So yes, there is some dialogue in this drama that doesn’t require English speakers to read captions.
+Season 2 features American characters more prominently, so there are fewer captions to read in those episodes.

 The eight-episode drama Modus is available to stream in its entirety for members of PBS stations as of Thursday, February 14, through the member benefit Passport.
 Join THIRTEEN today and use the THIRTEEN Passport benefit to watch online or via THIRTEEN Explore apps.